Marijuana Warehouse Employee Gets 14 Years in Prison for Planning Heist with Corrupt L.A. Sheriff’s Deputy

 A former employee at a downtown Los Angeles marijuana warehouse was sentenced Monday to 14 years in prison for orchestrating a $2 million armed robbery with a corrupt Los Angeles County Sheriff’s Department deputy, the U.S. Attorney’s Office said.

-The Walnut man, 30-year-old Christopher Myung Kim, was “bitterly disgruntled” after a dispute with the warehouse owners and started conspiring with then-Sheriff’s Deputy Marc Antrim, 42, to pull off a raid at the warehouse “both for profit and to get revenge against his own bosses,” the Department of Justice said in a news release.
+The Walnut man, 30-year-old Christopher Myung Kim, was “bitterly disgruntled” after a dispute with the warehouse owners and started conspiring with then-Deputy Marc Antrim, 42, to pull off a raid at the warehouse “both for profit and to get revenge against his own bosses,” the Department of Justice said in a news release.

 Kim gave the deputy details about the warehouse’s layout, operation and security, including where security guards would be stationed and where to find the most valuable items, authorities said.